ehmicky/autoserver/docs/events.md

   - `uniqueModelsCount` `{number}` - same as `modelsCount`, excluding duplicates
   - `error` `{string}` - error type, if there was an error

-The properties `commandPath`, `action`, `command` and `model` are only set if the request failed while performing an action or command.
+The properties `commandPath`, `command` and `model` are only set if the request failed while performing a command.

 The `...Size` properties are not set if the related value is undefined, and set to `unknown` if the value is not JSON.